Tony Wilson (musician): Hot Chocolate

-Wilson was born in Trinidad, and was involved with music from the age of 16.
-He was a member of the group Soul Brothers, who released three singles.
-He was a founding member of Hot Chocolate in 1968, and left the band in 1976.
+He was a founding member of Hot Chocolate in 1968, and left the band in 1975.
 Wilson is credited with persuading Hot Chocolate's lead singer Errol Brown to commit his songwriting ideas to paper.
 He shared lead vocal duties with Brown on Hot Chocolate's early hits.
+The two wrote many of their earliest hits including: "Love Is Life", "You Could Have Been a Lady", "Emma", "Brother Louie", and "You Sexy Thing".